-- Please try to have any forms completed before your arrival.
+- Please try to have any new patient forms completed before your arrival.

 - Please feel free to sanitize your hands when you arrive.
 Grab a tissue, if you need it.
 You are also welcome to use any of our sinks in exam rooms for handwashing.

 - Additionally, if you have any flu-like symptoms, or any of the typical symptoms of COVID which are NEW, please call us to reschedule, and go to see your primary care physician.
 These symptoms include:

 - Fever (100.0F)